 Licensees allowed to sell alcoholic beverages to be consumed on the licensed premises may now fully exercise those privileges in the same manner as they could prior to the COVID-19 crisis, subject to the various guidance from State and local health officials, such as social distancing, occupancy limits, personal protective equipment, outside, etc. Note, license types 40, 42, and 48 may now only serve alcoholic beverages for consumption on the premises with meals.
-Learn more in the fifth notice issued by ABC here.
+Learn more in the eighth notice issued by ABC here.

 Restaurants that wish to expand their permitted alcohol sales may do so by filing both of the following forms:

 - ABC Form 218 CV19 (Temporary Catering Authorization)

 - ABC Form 253 Supplemental Diagram and the COVID Social Distancing Protocol Appendix

 These forms need to be turned in to the Department of Alcohol and Beverage Control at 2400 Del Paso Rd Ste 155, Sacramento, CA 95834.
 A check or money order of $100 will be accepted, no credit card payments.
 This must be done in person.

 Temporary Fee Relief Extension For August ABC Renewals

 ABC announced that certain ABC licensees paying annual renewal fees have been given a 30-day grace period.
 The announcement comes after Governor Gavin Newsom signed an executive order that will provide tax, regulatory, and licensing extensions for businesses.
 ABC’s announcement encompasses ABC licensees whose annual renewal payment is due by August 31st.
 Learn more here.